Think someone else may like this? Share the love!

 Making Dashi From Scratch

-You can make your own dashi from scratch from dried bonito shavings and seaweed – I show you step by step how to make dashi from scratch in the Miso Soup recipe (you’ll learn how to make Miso Soup in 4 different ways…1 minute, 3 minute, 4 minute and 20 minute versions.
+You can make your own dashi from scratch from dried bonito shavings and seaweed.
+I’ll show you step by step how to make dashi from scratch in this Miso Soup recipe (and also you’ll learn how to make miso soup in 4 different ways…1 minute, 3 minute, 4 minute and 20 minute versions.)

 kombu